tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 <p/>
 ### Benchmark

 New York Taxi Data is an interesting [dataset](https://clickhouse.tech/docs/en/getting-started/example-datasets/nyc-taxi/).
 It is a size-fit-for-quick-bench real world dataset.
 And, it is often used in eye-catching promotional headlines, such as "query 1.xB rows in milliseconds".
-Now, I compare Base m0 against another OLAP DBMS [ClickHouse](https://en.wikipedia.org/wiki/ClickHouse)(20.5.2.7, July, 2020):
+Now, I compare Base m0 against another OLAP DBMS [ClickHouse](https://en.wikipedia.org/wiki/ClickHouse)(20.5.2.7, got in July, 2020):

 1. The Base csv import tool is vectorized.
 It supports raw csv processing at ~20GB/s in memory.
 (2x-4x more improvement should be trivial if needed.)
 The ~600GB 1.46 billion nyc taxi dataset importing run saturates my two SATA raid0 (1GB/s) and finished in 10 minutes.
 ClickHouse run at 600MB/s in the same hardware.